FaintWhisper/Audio-Stream-Normalization/README.md

 This project started from the idea of developing a dynamic compressor that reduces abrupt acoustic differences in the amplitude of an audio signal in real time alongside a limiter that tottaly prevents loud noises which can lead to soft or hard clipping situations that may damage your hearing or your audio output device

-The combination of these two features can be especially useful for those people that suffer of some mental or hearind disorder, such as hyperacusis, phonophobia or misophonia.
+The combination of these two features can be especially useful for those people that suffer of some mental or hearind disorder, such as hyperacusis or phonophobia.
 By reducing the exposure to harmful noise, people affected by such condititons may feel more safe and calm while using their computer, greatly reducing the anxiety and anguish that these situations can generate.

 I built this project for my personal use, however, I thought I could share it publicly so, hopefully, more people can benefit from this.